carlsednaoui/ouibounce/README.md

 # OuiBounce
 OuiBounce is an open sourced library inspired by [BounceExchange](http://bounceexchange.com/).
 As mentioned on their website "Imagine Having The Power To Turn Abandoning Visitors Into Customers."

 With OuiBounce you can fire an event (usually a modal with a marketing message + email capture form) before a user leaves your website.

+## Notes
+This was quickly hacked together and may not behave as expected.

+Pull requests welcome :)

 ## Dependencies
 jQuery ~2.0.1